1. Ada

 How can you treat COVID kidney pain?

-If you suspect that you might have COVID kidney failure, your doctor will conduct a full medical history and physical examination.
+If you suspect that you might have COVID kidney failure, your doctor will conduct a complete medical history and physical examination.
 The following tests might also be utilized: 3

 • 24-hour urine output measurement: Keeping track of your urine output over a 24-hour period can aid your doctor in determining the reason for your kidney failure.